Template Matching

 Since v2.16.0

-Template matching allow users to compare any source content with a target template that can either be specified as a text literal or text stored in a file, and perform extract, ignore, and inject operations at the same time.
+Template matching allow users to compare any source content with a target template that can either be specified as a text literal or text stored in a file, and perform capture, ignore, and inject operations at the same time.

 Examples